 47–49 Parkes Street, Jordan, 2730 1356

-The Benedict: Aberdeen Street Social@aberdeenstsocial
+The Benedict: Aberdeen Street Social [NOW CLOSED]@aberdeenstsocial

 We love Aberdeen Street Social for lazy Sunday brunches, and their eggs Benedict is one of the best round town.
 Although they have a few egg specials on the menu, the rich and creamy hollandaise sauce is what makes their eggs Benny a stand-out brunch item.
 Served with either spinach, ham or salmon, these eggs will make your day.